pdjr-build/firmware-factory/sketch/README.md

 # /ankreo/sketch

-This folder is the build environment for all firmware and has the following
+This folder is the build environment for all firmware and is configured as a standard PlatformIO project with the following directory structure.
-structure:
 ```
-├── libraries/                <- the Arduino expects project libraries here
+├── lib/                      <- application specific libraries
+├── src/                      <- application source files
+├── test/                     <- application test files
-├── Makefile                  <- build system Makefile
+├── utils/                    <- local build system utilities
-├── README.md                 <- this file!
+└── README.md                 <- this file!
-└── utils/                    <- scripts making implementing the build system
 ```
-You will notice there is no Arduino sketch here.
-Before attempting a build you must create some symbolic links which will tailor the upcoming build to your specific requirements.
+Before attempting a build you must at least create some symbolic links which will tailor the upcoming build to your specific requirements.
+You may also need to modify some PlatformIO settings to suit your needs (for example, to select a specific target board).

-1. Create a sympolic link called ```sketch.ino``` to the Arduino sketch you want to compile.
+1. Create a sympolic link called ```src/main.cpp``` to the Arduino sketch you want to compile.
 Typically these will be located in the device's firmware folder hierarchy.
 For example:
    ```
-   $ ln -s ../spudpole/modint/firmware/1.0/sketch.ino .
+   $ ln -s ../spudpole/modint/firmware/1.0/sketch.ino src/main.cpp
    ```

 2. Create a symbolic link called ```hardware``` to the module hardware version